AndreaDusza/dishdecider-assistant/README.md

 DishDecider Assistant is a userscript that can run in a desktop browser extension.
 When you visit a supported food delivery website, the Assistant marks certain foods on the menu as unwanted and highlights the ones that you will probably like, based on your preferences.
 If you have some programming skills, you can customize your dietary preferences to the extreme.

-Built mainly for Teletal.hu but also supports a few other food delivery services.
+Supported food delivery services as of 2023 May:
+  * Teletal.hu
+  * Ordit.hu
+  * Pizzaforte.hu

 Supported browsers: Chrome.
 May or may not also work in Firefox, Safari etc...

 Language: Hungarian/English mix.

 ## Setup & Run